IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-CutCommand.md

 ### *cut*

-The `cut` command cuts out the sections from each line of files and writes the result to standard output.
+The `cut` command cuts out sections from each line of a file and writes the result to standard output.
 It can be used to cut parts of a line by byte position, character and field (or columns).

 Basically the `cut` command slices the lines to extract some text.
 The main use of this command concerns the extraction of columns indicated by their number (first column is number 1).

-Here is an example to extract the 3rd column of the _belebele.bed_ file:
+Here is an example on how to extract the 3rd column of the _belebele.bed_ file:

 ```bash
 cut -f 3 belebele.bed